Vivien Leigh as Titania in Midsummer Nights Dream performed at The Old Vic

 A scene from Peter Brooks 1970 production of A Midsummer Nights Dream.

-More recently, in 2002, the acclaimed actor Mark Rilence, whilst director of The Globe Theater on the South Bank returned Twelfth Night back to what Shakespeare would have known using the music and costumes of Shakespeare’s time.
+More recently, in 2002, the acclaimed actor Mark Rylance, whilst director of The Globe Theatre on the South Bank returned Twelfth Night back to what Shakespeare would have known using the music and costumes of Shakespeare’s time.
 He also made it an all male cast with women played by men.
-Rilence was trying to inject some authenticity into Twelfth Night making a connection with Shakespeares time.
+Rylance was trying to inject some authenticity into Twelfth Night making a connection with Shakespeare's time.

 Mark Rylance in the 2002 production of Twelfth Night at The Globe Theatre on the South Bank.

 And most recently, "the tenth act" and so the tenth play that demonstrates how Shakespeare is for all times, is an adaptation of Hamlet performed first in 2013 by The Wooster Group.
 They created a Hamlet that uses modern technology to connect productions of Hamlet from past generations with a Hamlet of today.
 It was first performed in the USA in 2007 and more recently at the Edinburgh Festival in 2013.
 The live performance used digital technology to combine its live performance with the film of Richard Burton's 1964 Broadway production.
 Other footage of Hamlet films were combined into the production too.
 It must have created a layered effect of multiple interpretations.
 This could only have been achieved now in this digital age.
 As technology progresses we can only wonder what the future will bring.